LeafCybersecurityTraining/Leaf-Cybersecurity-Training/README.md

 # Leaf-Cybersecurity-Training

-A platform for cybersecurity training
+This project represents a practical view of a cyber range design.

-This project provide a practical view of cyber range design, in which several cyber scenarios can take place.
+It provides an example of platform for cybersecurity training, in which several cyber scenarios can take place.

-Hardware requirements: RAM 6 GB, CPU I-5, Graphic 512 MB
+Hardware requirements: RAM 6 GB, CPU I-5, Graphic 512 MB.

 VirtualBox settings: File -> Preferences -> Network -> Add a network -> NetNetwork -> Edit network with Nat in the CIDR Network change and put 192.168.100.0/24 and "support" check if DHCP is required.